-As you can see we have a fresh and exciting new web site, its functions will come on line over the next few days.
+As you can see we have a fresh and exciting new web site.

 Our old site got hacked and stopped working.
 So we have built a new and exciting site.

 As well there are some new features including a forum area where you can share ideas with us and with each other.